PHOENIX PRESS BOOK TITLE LIST |

 ![]() |

-The Making of The Far Country trilogy Free book sample download: The Making of The Far Country trilogy |
+The Making of The Far Country trilogy Free book sample as pdf download: The Making of The Far Country trilogy |

 G.James Hamilton | THE MAKING OF THE FAR COUNTRY TRILOGY Hamilton's 'opus major' in which he explains what drove him to write it and to nearly abandon it many times, and what good he achieved in the gargantuan effort.
 'I was keen to seek, as the man advised, for it would set me free.
 And it did.
 We're all entitled to know who and what we are, and can't go on being paralysed by fear—especially fear of knowing the truth about our predicament as conscious living entities.
 Enough of ignorance!
 I say.'
 A challenging work. |